Guides the Council's approach to planning for sustainable waste management in Somerset

 If you are looking for information on recycling or household collections of waste, please visit the Somerset Waste Partnership website a link to which can be found on the right.

 In preparing the Waste Core Strategy, a large number of documents were used, written and referred to.
 Together these documents are known as the evidence base.
-Key documents from the evidence base which have informed the Waste Core Strategy are listed in the 'Information and Resources' section on the right; if you would like a copy of any of these documents then please contact us using the details in the 'contact' section.
+Key documents from the evidence base which have informed the Waste Core Strategy are listed in the Downloads section.

 The Waste Core Strategy is used to determine waste planning applications which are submitted to us by the Development Control team.
 It was written by the County Council’s (minerals and waste) planning policy team.
 It is the responsibility of this team to formulate plans guiding how and where all types of waste produced in Somerset will be treated and disposed of.
 For more information, please contact the team.